 If the fondant doesn’t fully cover the bottom edges of the cake, don’t worry!
 As you smooth the fondant, it will stretch to better cover the edges.

 If the fondant is not centered, you should be able to gently remove the fondant and re-center it.
-If the cake gets damaged once the fondant is removed, simply re-ice the cake and chill it until it’s firm.
+If the cake gets damaged once the fondant is removed, simply re-frost the cake and chill it until it’s firm.
 Re-knead the fondant, buttercream and all, and re-roll it and try again.
 You got this!

 OK, the hard part is done!
 Now it’s time to smooth the top and sides.
 Use a fondant smoother to smooth the top first.
 This will prevent the fondant from moving around as you work the sides.